 Newborns born with NAS typically have longer hospitalizations (an average of 16.9 days compared to 2.1 days for healthy babies) due to the litany of complications from withdrawal, which include seizures, low birth weight, difficulty feeding, and respiratory issues.
 In 2009, this accounted for $730 million in hospital expenditures, but in 2012, the total ballooned to $1.5 billion.
 Hospitals are under-resourced, straining to provide the attention and care needed by the swell of infants born with NAS.

-Opioid misuse is now the most common explanation for pregnant women seeking treatment for illicit narcotics.
+Opioid misuse is a common explanation for pregnant women seeking treatment for illicit narcotics.
 However, populations most vulnerable to the opioid crisis have the most limited access to treatment.
 Quitting opioid use without the assistance of drugs is very dangerous for pregnant women and their fetus- it can cause miscarriage, premature labor, fetal distress, and a higher chance of an overdose should the mother return to using opioids.
-But there is a promising solution:
+But there is a promising solution.

 MAT (medication-assisted treatment) is the widely recommended method for assisting perinatal women misusing opioids.
 MAT is a portmanteau of medication (either methadone, buprenorphine, or naltrexone) and therapy (counseling or behavioral treatment and support).
 The Substance Abuse and Mental Health Services Administration describes medication-assisted treatment as both “clinically effective” and “greatly underused”.